-- 1. Connect the DE2-115 board to the host computer and make sure it is powered on. - 2.
+- 1. Connect the DE4 board to the host computer and make sure it is powered on. - 2.
 Create a new subdirectory named app_software within the tse_tutorial project directory.
 Copy the provided file tse_tutorial.c into this new directory. - 3.
 Open the Monitor Program and create a project named tse_tutorial in the above directory. - 4.
 Select Nios II as the architecture.
 Click Next. - 5.
-In the window in Figure 23, select Custom System as the system type and browse to find the appropriate .sopcinfo and .sof files.
-Select Not Required for the preloader.
+In the window in Figure ??, select Custom System as the system type and browse to find the appropriate .sopcinfo and .sof files.
 Click Next.

-elect a system <custom system=""></custom> Documentation Specify a system by selecting a system description (SOPCInfo) file, preloader and optic onally a programmin o j file (SOF). ystem details System description file (SOPCInfo): Browse C:/tse_tutorial/nios_system.sopcinfo (C:/tse_tutorial/nios_system.sopcinfo C:/tse_tutorial/nios_system.sopcinfo FPGA programming (SOF) file: C:/tse_tutorial/output_files/tse_tutorial.sof The SOF file represents the FPGA programming file for the hardware system.
-If it is spe used to download this programming file onto the board.
-Otherwise, the system will n method (for example, by using Quartus II). ecified here, then the eed to be downloade Monitor Program can be d using some other C:/tse_tutorial/nios_system.sopcinfo FPGA programming (SOF) file: C:/tse_tutorial/output_files/tse_tutorial.sof The SOF file represents the FPGA programming file for the hardware system.
-If it is sp used to download this programming file onto the board.
-Otherwise, the system will n method (for example, by using Quartus II).
-Preloader Not Required ecified here, then the eed to be downloade Browse Monitor Program can be d using some other Cr/tse_tutorial/nios_system.sopcinfo FPGA programming (SOF) file: Cr/tse_tutorial/output_files/tse_tutorial.sof The SOF file represents the FPGA programming file for the hardware system.
-If it is spe used to download this programming file onto the board.
-Otherwise, the system will n method (for example, by using Quartus II).
-Preloader Not Required ecified here, then the eed to be downloade Monitor Program can be d using some other C:/tse_tutorial/nois_system.sopcinfo FPGA programming (SOF) file: C:/tse_tutorial/output_files/tse_tutorial.sof The SOF file represents the FPGA programming file for the hardware system.
-If it is spe used to download this programming file onto the board.
-Otherwise, the system will n method (for example, by using Quartus II).
-Preloader Not Required ecified here, then the eed to be downloade Browse Monitor Program can be d using some other
+ecify a system lect a system <custom system=""></custom> Documentation Specify a system by selecting a system description (SOPCInfo) file, pre loader and optionally a programming file (SOF). stem details ystem description file (SOPCInfo): C:/tse_tutorial/nios_system.sopcinfo Browse FPGA programming (SOF) file: The SOF file represents the FPGA programming file for the hardware s used to download this programming file onto the board.
+Otherwise, t method (for example, by using Quartus II). used to download this programming file onto the board.
+Otherwise, t method (for example, by using Quartus II).
+Preloader ystem.
+If it is specified here, then the Monitor Program can b The SOF file represents the FPGA programming file for the hardware s used to download this programming file onto the board.
+Otherwise, t ystem.
+If it is specified here, then the Monitor Program can b The SOF file represents the FPGA programming file for the hardware s used to download this programming file onto the board.
+Otherwise, t method (for example, by using Quartus II).
+Preloader ystem.
+If it is specified here, then the Monitor Program can b The SOF file represents the FPGA programming file for the hardware s used to download this programming file onto the board.
+Otherwise, t method (for example, by using Quartus II).
+Preloader ystem.
+If it is specified here, then the Monitor Program can b

-Figure 23.
+Figure 21.
 Specifying a system.